aroulin/FAT32-FS-Driver/README.md

       read the short entry holding the information about the file and you should check that long name entries are correct.
 - [ ] Fill other stat fields (atime/mtime/ctime)

+More tasks...

+- [ ] Handle better subdirectories
+- [ ] find what's wrong about uids
+- [ ] get atime, ctime ... correct
+- [ ] see if -1 as end of cluster works